xmos/lib_board_support/doc/rst/xk_evk_xu316/hw_evk_xu316.rst

 For full details regarding the hardware please refer to `XK-EVK-XU316 xcore.ai Evaluation Kit Manual
 <https://www.xmos.ai/download/xcore.ai-explorer-board-v2.0-hardware-manual(5).pdf>`_.

-The XK-EVK-XU316 hardware has an associated firmware application that uses ``lib_xua`` to implement an example USB Audio device.

 .. warning::

-    The `xcore.ai Evaluation Kit` is a general purpose evaluation platform and should be considered as an example rather than a fully fledged reference design.
+    The `xcore.ai Evaluation Kit` is a general purpose evaluation platform and should be considered an "example" rather than a fully fledged reference design.

 Analogue Audio Input & Output
 +++++++++++++++++++++++++++++